jakazzy/res-project/README.md

 # res-project
-This is an app in Go
+This is a sample page rendering static files with Golang